A RetroSearch Logo

 Viewing chkdsk logs

-There are two methods that can be used to retrieve chkdsk log file(s) in Windows.
-View the methods described below:
+There are two methods that can be used to retrieve chkdsk log files in Windows, using the Event Viewer and PowerShell.

-To view logs with Event Viewer, navigate to the following:
+To view logs with Event Viewer, perform the following actions:

 1. Start > Control Panel > Administrative Tools > Event Viewer.